Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 > **Tip**: In samples with gold beads (fiducials), it is important to properly set the fiducial radius (in nanometers) since, if the indicated size is significantly different from the real one, the algorithm will fail in the fiducial location and posterior tracking.
 Also, it is possible to set the algorithm to differentiate between those gold beads that are in front (or over) the sample and the ones that are in the rear part (or under it), using the *Find on two surfaces option*.

 The output of this protocol is a `SetOfLandmarkModels`.
 This object is able to store the position information of each gold bead through the tilt-series for every tilt series belonging to the set.
-It is possible to visualize this object with the imod viewer
+It is possible to visualize this object with the imod viewer.
+Once the landmarks are openned with imod-3dmod, then with the key `v` the trajectories can be observed.

 ![outputGenerateFiducialModel](HIVTutorial/HIV_fidGen_result.png)